forest-fire/vuex-plugin-firemodel/docs/abc-api/index.md

   > **Note:** this watcher created by this option has nothing to do with the _scope_ of the query/primary keys in the first parameter slot.
 This means that it often will contextually make more sense with a "load" event then a "get" event (although this option is available in both APIs).

+- **`force`**

+  If force is set to `true` then the get/load request always asks Firebase regardless if the records exist in Vuex and/or IndexedDB.
+The `get` command will still returns it's promise when

+  **Note:** this overloads all "strategy" settings.

 ## Create, Update, and Delete